 - Upon determining a location change, if the clientConsumptionReportingConfiguration.locationReporting property is set to True.

-- Upon determining an access network change (e.g. unicast to eMBMS, or vice versa), if the clientConsumptionReportingConfiguration.accessReporting property is set to True.
+- Upon determining an access network change (e.g., unicast to eMBMS, or vice versa), if the clientConsumptionReportingConfiguration.accessReporting property is set to True.

-Whenever a consumption report is sent, the Media Session Handler shall reset its reporting interval timer to the value of the reportingInterval property and it shall begin countdown of the timer again.
+Whenever a consumption report is produced, the Media Session Handler shall reset its reporting interval timer to the value of the clientConsumptionReportingConfiguration.reportingInterval property and it shall begin countdown of the timer again.
 Whenever the Media Session Handler stops the consumption of a downlink streaming session, it shall disable its reporting interval timer.

 In order to submit a consumption report, the Media Session Handler shall send an HTTP POST message to the 5GMSd AF.
-If several 5GMSd AF addresses are listed in the clientConsumptionReportingConfiguration.serverAddresses array (see table 11.2.3.1-1), the Media Session Handler shall choose one and send the message to the selected.
+If several 5GMSd AF addresses are listed in the clientConsumptionReportingConfiguration.serverAddresses array (see table 11.2.3.1-1), the Media Session Handler shall choose one at random and shall send the consumption report to the selected server endpoint.
 The request body shall be a ConsumptionReport structure, as specified in clause 11.3.3.1.
 The server shall respond with a 200 (OK) message to acknowledge successful processing of the consumption report.

-NOTE: If the connection via M5d for consumption reporting is temporarily unavailable, the consumption reports are expected to be stored on the UE for some time until connectivity to 5GMSd AF is restored and send as collection later to the 5GMSd AF.
+NOTE: If the connection via M5d for consumption reporting is temporarily unavailable, the consumption reports are expected to be stored on the UE for some time until connectivity to the 5GMSd AF is restored and sent later to the 5GMSd AF as a collection.
 Details are left to implementation.

 The Consumption Reporting API, defining the data formats and structures and related procedures for consumption reporting, is described in clause 11.3.